How To Prepare For A Recession In A Perfect Storm

 Persistent Contribution To Retirement Accounts

 It is essential to continue contributing to your 401K and Roth IRA or traditional IRA retirement accounts.
 If your employer matches your contribution, you’ll want to earn it based on the plan.
-Seeing the 20%-30% decline in your account balances is undoubtedly painful, but these are unrealized, or paper losses, and your retirement may be years away.
+Seeing a 10% decline in your account balances is undoubtedly painful, but these are unrealized, or paper losses, and your retirement may be years away.
 With the market downturn, you’ll be able to buy stocks at or near bargain levels.
 Remain diversified with index funds.

 Investing In A Bear Market